 Thanks to rwcar4 for these 2015 photos.

-Hahn Reunion, 2014 Having always had an affection for the truck, Dr. Briglia bought it from the company in 1983 after they retired it from twenty years of service.
-He paid $3,600 for it in excellent cosmetic and operational condition with about 3,500 miles on it.
+Having always had an affection for the truck, Dr. Briglia bought it from the company in 1983 after its retirement with about 3,500 miles on the odometer.
+He paid $1500 plus $500 for mounted equipment.

 In 2014, he brought it to the Hahn Motors Reunion in Hamburg PA, and it's seen here in the apparatus parade at that event.
 Thanks to Jim Topham for the photo.